Home Town: I grew up in Washington D.C. until I was 6

 Winning our class in the 2014 Newport Bermuda race was a real highlight.
 It felt really good to be beating some really impressive competitors in the event.

 Another highlight was building classic sails for the Jamestown ship.
 The sails were supposed to be museum quality sails.
 We had to use all the traditional techniques; there was no metal in the sails, only cloth and rope.
-We had to do a ton if research on how to build the sails, what materials to use, and so on.
+We had to do a ton of research on how to build the sails, what materials to use, and so on.
 It was pretty tricky too because sailmaking is something that has been handed down as a trade over generations, there aren’t any guidelines outlining how to build sails hanging around from the seventeenth century.
 Between our research and copying some of the techniques and patterns from the old sails we were able to do a really cool job.

 What is one of the biggest events near your loft?
 What can you tell us about it?

-Definitely the Hospice Turkey Shoot regatta which takes place in October every year.
+Definitely the Hospice Turkey Shoot Regatta which takes place in October every year.
 It is a charity event that raises tens of thousands of dollars and awareness for hospice care.
 Boats have to be at least 25 years old to participate and we get a lot of classic and wooden yachts out on the water.
 I help to run the regatta now which is really cool.
 Over 100 boats participate on the Rappahannock River.

 I think Sunday is the coolest day where there is a massive pursuit race, with everyone sailing the same course.
 As a result you have some old Keelboats racing against Skipjacks and other more traditional yachts.
 The atmosphere at the event is also really incredible.
 Since it’s for charity and caters to more traditional sailing I think everyone takes on a different attitude that’s really refreshing.